 I hope that these tips have provided you with some inspiration on how you can improve your referral rate and gain those all-important clients through recommendations and word-of-mouth marketing.

 Remember, though, that you should never rely on one single source of leads.
 Your business needs to be built on multiple marketing pillars to give it stability.
-After all, as we've seen with the coronavirus crisis, you never know when something might happen which will cause a temporary blip in your supply of referrals as people spend less time interacting and socialising with each other.
+After all, as we saw with the 2020 coronavirus crisis, you never know when something might happen which will cause a temporary blip in your supply of referrals as people spend less time interacting and socialising with each other.

 That's why I always recommend that, as well as working on increasing your referrals, you should also focus on using tools such as Google Ads to generate mortgage enquiries from people outside your immediate network of clients and professional connections.